adrianlegaspi/dater/README.md

 # Daterjs

-Simple library to handle with more options the Date object.
+Simple library to handle with more options the Date javascript object.

 ## Getting started
 Download the file an include it in your project or use the rawgit to include easier.